ayfal/productivity-tab/README.md

 2. A pyw file that you can run on your computer (you need to have python installed).
 It supports a small comma separated list of tasks.

 3. A docm file that you can open in ms-word.
-This version has a task list (with all the capabilities of ms-word) and simple yet effective prioritizing system.
+This version has a task list (with all the capabilities of ms-word) and a simple yet effective prioritizing system.